 When the bamboo reaches maturity, it can be cut and regrown from the same root system without damaging the soil or requiring fresh farmland to grow.
 The mature bamboo stalks are cut and bundled.
 They will be taken to be cut into small pieces of raw bamboo.

 The bamboo stalks will be soaked in a solution certified by OEKO-TEX® to maintain safety and ensure no harmful chemicals are used at any stage of textile production.
 Pulp will form on the bamboo chunks as they are dipped into the solution.
 The pulp will be separated and taken away.

 The pulp will be laid out to dry.
 Once dried, the pulp will be turned into paper-like sheets.
 These sheets will be milled into a soft fiber.

 The fiber is spun into very thin bamboo threads.
 These threads are then further used to create the thick bamboo yarn.

 When purchasing bamboo bedding, make sure you look for an OEKO-TEK® certification.
 Not all bamboo fabric is created equal.
-Buy a quality brand like Simply Organic Bamboo that uses only 100% bamboo viscose that is grown and manufactured without the use of any harmful chemicals.
+Buy a quality brand like Simply Organic Bamboo that uses only 100% bamboo viscose that is grown without the use of any harmful chemicals.
 We wouldn’t use these sheets in our own home if we didn’t truly love them and trust in their safety and quality.